zotonic/zotonic/doc/ref/modules/mod_logging.rst

 .. include:: meta-mod_logging.rst
 .. seealso::

-    For regular application logging, use :ref:`Lager <dev-logging>` instead.
+    For regular application logging, use :ref:`Logger <dev-logging>` instead.

 Logs messages to the database and adds log views to the admin.